appsmatics/bitcoin-from-scratch/README.md

-# node-ts-starter
+# bitcoin-from-scratch
-Simple starter template for Node with Typescript
+Reproduce - A from-scratch tour of Bitcoin in Python - but in Typescript